gammalib/gammalib/doc/source/user_manual/modules/obs.rst

 specific instrument, and describes a time period during which the instrument is in a given stable configuration that can be characterized by a single specific response function.
-Each gamma-ray observation is composed of events, a response function and a pointing.
+Each gamma-ray observation is composed of events and a response function.

 Observations are collected in the C++ container class :doxy:`GObservations` which is composed of a list of :doxy:`GObservation` elements (the list is of